PUVHAM/Helmet_Detection_YOLOv10/README.md

 * Upload an image file (jpg, jpeg, png).
 * Click on the "Predict" button to see the detection results.

+3. Predict from a YouTube Video:

+* Enter a YouTube video URL in the text box provided.
+* Click on "Predict" to process the video for helmet detection.

+4. Upload and Predict from a Video File:

+* Choose a video file (mp4, avi, mov) using the file uploader.
+* Click on the "Predict" button to process the video for helmet detection.

 ### Testing Pre-trained Model
 Use the provided pre_trained_model.ipynb notebook to test the pre-trained model.